Ping pong skull fracture

 A shallow trench is noted on the surface of the skull, and the periosteum and dura are intact.
 Usually, it is not associated with significant neurological injury.

-It could occur both as a birth trauma or in postnatal blunt traumas.
-In the former, it usually results from the pressure caused by mother's pelvic bones against the soft skull during labour.
+It could occur both as birth trauma or due to postnatal blunt trauma.
+In the former, it usually results from the pressure caused by mother's pelvic bones against the soft skull during labor.
 Forceps used during delivery could also be a cause.

 May be seen as a smooth inward indentation of the calvarium.
 A distinct fracture line is not seen.